Comfort Animals for Police and Emergency Departments

-MINI's Making A Difference is pleased to announce a new program that provides area Police Departments with "Comfort Animals".
-Police Cruisers in participating departments will have stuffed animals available to hand to a child when they need it most.
+MINI's Making A Difference is pleased to announce a new program that provides area Police and Hospital Emergency Departments with "Comfort Animals".
+Participating departments will have stuffed animals to give to a child when they need it most.

-(Above 1st photo) - Office Michael Lima and his fellow officers of the Warwick Police Department receive their comfort animals.
+(Above Left photo) - Office Michael Lima and his fellow officers of the Warwick Police Department receives comfort animals.

-(Above 2nd photo) - Inspector Craig Sroka of the East Providence Police Department receives their comfort animals.
+(Above Right photo) - Inspector Craig Sroka of the East Providence Police Department receives comfort animals.

-(Above 3rd photo) - Chief Lacey of the Westerly Police Department along with his fellow officers receive their comfort animals.
+(Above photo) - Chief Lacey of the Westerly Police Department along with his fellow officers receives comfort animals.

 Police Departments currently participating in this program: